 Though I live in a big city and love it, nothing refreshes me more than a healthy dose of time crunching along in the forest.
 Josh and I have been plotting and planning to one day live deep in the forest.
-I'd spend my days practicing yoga, doing macrame in caftans and cooking awesome things from scratch, while Josh tries to simultaneously play the ukulele while foraging for wild herbs and creating medicinal tinctures.
-Come to think of it, we're almost there-- just need the forest!
+I’d spend my days practicing yoga, doing macrame in caftans and cooking awesome things from scratch And Josh, well he’d try to simultaneously play the ukulele while foraging for wild herbs and creating medicinal tinctures.
+Come to think of it, we’re almost there– just need the forest!

-For now, we binge on our nature cravings during the summer at the cottage in Haliburton, otherwise known as Canada's paradise.
-We collect spring water and swim in the cool water and walk in the woods and hunting for chaga, reishi, and other treasures.
+For now, we binge on our nature cravings during the summer at the cottage in Haliburton, otherwise known as Canada’s paradise.
+We collect spring water and swim in the cool water and walk in the woods, hunting for chaga, reishi, and other treasures.

 Given that humans lived in nature for centuries, it makes sense that the natural world and forest bathing would provide us with built-in health benefits.
 As we’ve constructed big cities and increasingly rely on technology, many of us don’t get the opportunity to thrive in nature.
 But there are many, many reasons why we should.

 Natural Killer Cells (or NK cells) are an essential part of our immune systems that help to control tumours and infections.
 Research on forest bathers shows forest bathing and nature bathing supports and increases NK cell activity.